RedisJSON/RedisJSON/docs/performance.md

 serve unprocessed strings.
 While you can and should use Redis for caching opaque data, and JSON "blobs" are just one example, this does not allow any updates other than these of the entire value.

-A more meaningful comparison therefore is between ReJSON and the MessagePack variant, since both process the incoming JSON value before actually storing it.
-While the rates and latencies of these two behave in a very similar way, the absolute measurements suggest that ReJSON's performance may be further improved.
+A more meaningful comparison therefore is between RedisJSON and the MessagePack variant, since both process the incoming JSON value before actually storing it.
+While the rates and latencies of these two behave in a very similar way, the absolute measurements suggest that RedisJSON's performance may be further improved.

 ![VS. Lua set root](images/bench_lua_set_root.png)